iqtree/iqtree.github.io/doc/Command-Reference.md

 | -redo | Redo the entire analysis no matter if it was stopped or successful.
 WARNING: This option will overwrite all existing output files. |
 | -cptime | Specify the minimum checkpoint time interval in seconds (default: 20s) |

+>**NOTE**: IQ-TREE writes a checkpoint file with name suffix `.ckp.gz` in gzip format.
+Please do not delete or modify this file!

 Likelihood mapping analysis
 ---------------------------